Wedding Photography in the Countryside, Devon

 OH….MY…..GOODNESS!!!!
 WHAT a shot!
 I’m going to be completely honest with you now, (as I always am anyway…but this is slightly embarrassing and I’m going to have to write a rude word…) ….when I saw this photograph last night I literally blurted out ‘Fuuuck’!!
 Then instantaneously had happy tears rolling down my face!
 You are exceptional.
 If this was the only wedding photograph we had of the day, I would be completely happy and content!
 Your creation here is insanely amazing!”

 The wedding photography on this day in Devon was totally relaxed.
 Happy.
 Silly.
 Fun.
 Perfect.
-Natalie and Jon had a blue and white striped tent put up on the farm where she grew up.
+The couple had a blue and white striped tent put up on the farm where she grew up.
 It was amazing to take photos of her and her new husband down the avenue of trees because this is where she would walk to catch the school bus!
-As we were walking along Jon showed me something elegantly sentimental; his grandfathers watch.
+As we were walking along the groom showed me something elegantly sentimental; his grandfathers watch.
 I asked if he knew the year it was from, and he replied that he could could even tell me the date.
 How so? because his grandmother gave it to his grandfather on their wedding day in 1937.
 Isn’t that brilliant.

 Brilliant dancing was done on the dance floor under twinkling fairy lights, and we finished the evening’s photos off by the old oak tree.